Research and Collaboration

 You would be able to market the research data for your own purposes.
 These questions would need to be placed onto regular AMBA research.

-2. Sponsoring a flagship AMBA research project
+2. Sponsoring research

-3. Bespoke sponsored piece of research
+3. Bespoke, sponsored research

-The research partner would hold the sole sponsorship rights for the research project, meaning that the report and communications would include the research partner’s name and/or logo.
+The research partner would hold the sole sponsorship rights for the project, meaning that the report and communications would include the research partner’s name and/or logo.
 We would also be open for the research partner to collaborate on an event presentation.

 Research analysis and communication